Deyhuk District

 Deyhuk District (بخش دیهوک) is in Tabas County, South Khorasan province, Iran.
 The capital of the district is the city of Deyhuk.

 History

-Tabas County was part of Yazd from 2001 until it was transferred to South Khorasan Province in 2013.
+Tabas County was part of Yazd province from 2001 until it was transferred to South Khorasan province in 2013.

 Demographics

 Population

-According to the 2006 National Census, the district's population was 8,200, comprising 2,303 households.
+According to the 2006 National Census, the district's population was 8,200, comprising 2,303 households, when it was in Yazd province.
 The 2011 census recorded 10,263 people across 2,759 households.
-By the 2016 census, the population had decreased to 9,834 inhabitants in 2,854 households.
-Notably, by this time, the county had been transferred from Yazd Province to South Khorasan Province.
+By the 2016 census, the population had decreased to 9,834 inhabitants in 2,854 households, at which time the county had been transferred to South Khorasan province.